 Encourage professional development: We will help one another achieve our career goals through professional development activities, letters of recommendation, and independent research opportunities (when possible).

 Every semester we have undergraduate students working as research assistants (RAs) in our lab.
 The RAs are vital to the lab and help with all aspects of our research.
-The availability of a position during any given quarter depends on the needs of the lab and the number of students who are already involved.
+The availability of a position during any given semester depends on the needs of the lab and the number of students who are already involved.
 If you are interested in a position, please read the description of our research and make sure that you meet our eligibility criteria.

 Research Overview and RA Duties: